dark-magic/js-setups/nodejs/readme.md

 and understandable, and there exists a folder for each step with the project files like they were after that step.
 Each step is a valid setup on its own, this means that you can quit at any given time when you are happy with your setup.
 All code snippets start with a comment with the file name, no need to add them.
-These comments will for example **not work** in a json file, and **must be ommited**.
+These comments will, for example, **not work** in a json file, and **must be ommited**.

 So, let's get started.
 For this project it is expected that node and npm are installed.